 Like curry?
-New biological role identified for compound used in ancient medicineMay 25th, 2012 in Medical research /
+New biological role identified for compound used in ancient medicineMay 25, 2012 in Medicine & Health / Medical research

 Scientists have just identified a new reason why some curry dishes, made with spices humans have used for thousands of years, might be good for you.